keim-hs-esslingen/ki4robofleet/README.md

 ### Reqirements to run the Simulation:

 - ubuntu 20.04
-- Python 3.8.5 or higher
+- Python 3.8.5 or higher (Hint: Python 3.11 faces some issues and is not recommended)
 - Eclipse SUMO Version 1.9.0 or higher (Download from https://www.eclipse.org/sumo/)